Manuscript Submission – Author Instructions

 - As per ICMJE guidelines (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/protection-of-research-participants.html), in studies involving human subjects, or human derived data, it is required that a statement describing approval by the Institutional Review Board (IRB), including the full name of the institution which provided the IRB approval and the approval number if available.
 This IRB statement as well as statements regarding Informed Consent and/or animal rights should be included in the methods section of the manuscript.

-- Key Words· (10 key words are mandatory) Selecting appropriate key words is essential to your research being discovered by others.
+- Key Words: (10 key words are mandatory) selecting appropriate key words is essential to your research being discovered by others.

-Background – Describe the problem that prompted the study
+- Background – Describe the problem that prompted the study

-Objective – Describe the purpose of the study
+- Objective – Describe the purpose of the study

-Methods – Describe how the study was conducted
+- Methods – Describe how the study was conducted

-Results – Describe the most important findings
+- Results – Describe the most important findings

-Conclusion – Describe the most important conclusion drawn from the study
+- Conclusion – Describe the most important conclusion drawn from the study

-|Asia Pacific India:
+|Asia Pacific India: www.asiascienceediting.com/

 Please note: These few sites are only listed as a convenience and are not an endorsement of their products.
 They are in no way affiliated with the journal and use of their services will not guarantee acceptance of a manuscript.

-- References: Vancouver style: Refer to End Note for proper reference structure.
+- Vancouver style with modification.
+Refer to EndNote/OceanSide Publications for proper reference structure.
 References in the text should be superscript numbers in order of appearance.
 Manuscripts in preparation, personal communications, or other unpublished information should not be cited in the reference list but may be mentioned in the text in parentheses.
-References with more than three authors should be presented as the first three authors followed by et al. (endnote.com/downloads/styles)
+References with more than three authors should be presented as the first three authors followed by et al.

-Please follow format below, e.g.
+Please follow format below, e.g.:

-- Figures, and illustrations:.
-Illustrations included in manuscripts must be submitted in electronic format along with the rest of the manuscript.
-Each figure should be submitted as a separate electronic file – not imbedded in the manuscript text file.
+- Illustrations included in manuscripts must be submitted in electronic format along with the rest of the manuscript.
+Each figure should be uploaded individually as a separate electronic file(s) – not imbedded in the manuscript text file.
 See Cadmus guidelines for submitting digital art at http://cpc.cadmus.com/da/guidelines.asp.
 Figure file preference is .tif, .jpeg, .eps.
-Proof of permission must be faxed to the editorial office for any figures being republished with permission.
-Proof of informed consent (signed releases) must be faxed to the editorial office for any and all photographs of identifiable persons.
+Proof of permission must be transmitted to the editorial office for any figures being republished with permission.
+Proof of informed consent (signed releases) must be transmitted to the editorial office for any and all photographs of identifiable persons.
 If the authors have included any copyrighted figures in their manuscript, it is the responsibility of the author to obtain the necessary rights/permissions from the copyright holder.

-- Copyright release form: MANUSCRIPTS WILL NOT BE REVIEWED UNLESS ACCOMPANIED BY A COPYRIGHT RELEASE FORM SIGNED BY EACH AND EVERY AUTHOR which states “The undersigned author(s) transfer all copyright ownership, including electronic, of the manuscript (title of article) to OceanSide Publications, Inc in the event the work is published.
-The undersigned warrant(s) that the article is original, does not infringe upon any copyright or other proprietary right of any third party, is not under consideration by another journal, and has not been previously published.
-The author(s) confirm that they have reviewed and approved the final version of the manuscript.”
+- Publication Rights Agreement: MANUSCRIPTS WILL NOT BE REVIEWED UNLESS ACCOMPANIED BY AN EXECUTED PUBLICATION RIGHTS AGREEMENT SIGNED BY THE AUTHOR(S).
+The agreement warrant(s) that the article is original, does not infringe upon any copyright or other proprietary right of any third party, is not under consideration by another journal, and has not been previously published.
+The author(s) confirm that they have reviewed and approved the final version of the manuscript.
 Items are accepted for publication on the understanding that they are contributed solely to the Journal of Precision Respiratory Medicine and have not been or will not be published elsewhere in any format except in abstract form.
-Blank Copyright Release forms may be downloaded at http://jprmed.com/JPRMPubforms.pdf.
-Alternatively, online forms will be available at the time of submission, for you to complete and upload with your submission.
+Blank publication forms should be downloaded at JPRM Publication Rights Agreement and Conflict form, completed and uploaded with your submission.

-- Conflict of Interest form (per ICJME guidelines): Journal of Precision Respiratory Medicine requires all authors listed on the title page of the manuscript to make the following disclosures:
+- Conflict of Interest form (per ICJME guidelines): JPRM requires all authors listed on the title page of the manuscript to make the following disclosures:

 - On the title page of the manuscript, authors must acknowledge:

 all funding sources that supported their work and

 b. all institutional or corporate affiliations of each author